-Passage time shall be established by determining the time it takes to get from the near detector to the intersection (face of curb/edge line extension, near side) at the 15th percentile (or 35 MPH) speed.
+Passage time shall be established by determining the time it takes to get from the near detector to the intersection (stop line, near side) at the 15th percentile (or 35 MPH) speed.

 In combination with the passage time, the detector unit extension function is used to get a vehicle from the far detector to the near detector at the low speed value of the dilemma range (15th percentile or 35 MPH).
 Extension time is added to the passage time and is only applied to the far detector.
 Example calculations are provided.